-We've put together a list of 5 easily accessible, Lake District locations to help you make the most of the daylight whilst taking in some incredible scenery.
+With autumn now in full swing we bring you five easily accessible, Lake District locations to help you make the most of the shorter days whilst taking in some incredible scenery.

 1. Tarn Hows